Granny Flats NZ 2026: New Building Consent Exemption Explained

 While the laws make building a granny flat more accessible, getting it right still requires expert planning, smart design, and experienced builders.

-As a Licensed Building Practitioner, we specialise in delivering compliant, cost-effective granny flats and minor dwellings in Auckland.
+As a Licensed Building Practitioner, we specialise in delivering compliant, cost-effective granny flats in Auckland.

 Thinking about building a granny flat?